Éowyn (musician)

-Éowyn (born Rebecca Éowyn Denee Krueger on March 1, 1979) is a Christian alternative rock artist from the Nashville, Tennessee, area who began performing in 1999.
+Rebecca Éowyn Denee Krueger (born March 1, 1979), known mononymously as Éowyn, is a Christian alternative rock artist from Nashville, Tennessee, who began performing in 1999.

-Biography

-Éowyn was born on March 1, 1979, in McCracken County, Kentucky.
-She is a Nashville-based recording artist with an industrial hard rock style and Gothic influences to back up her theatrical stage presence.
-She's had radio airplay in over 200 cities and has had two Top Twenty National Christian rock singles on the R&R charts.
-Her first single "Take Me Away" ranked at No. 18 and her second single "Hold Me" went to No. 15.
+A recording artist with an industrial hard rock style and Gothic influences to back up her theatrical stage presence, Éowyn has had radio airplay in over 200 cities and has had two Top Twenty National Christian rock singles on the R&R charts.

-She has extensive touring experience playing in venues of all sizes, including festivals, bars, youth gatherings and arenas.
+Éowyn has extensive touring experience playing in venues of all sizes, including festivals, bars, youth gatherings and arenas.
 She has shared the stage with some of the biggest artists in the Christian music industry including Krystal Meyers, Petra, Staple, Tait and others.
 She has toured throughout the U.S. from California to Florida.

+Early life

+Éowyn was born on March 1, 1979, in McCracken County, Kentucky.
+She has stated, "My name is actually from the Lord of the Rings books and now movies.
+My dad was a huge fan of Lord of the Rings, and Éowyn is one of the characters.
+People always ask me if it's my real name, but it really is."

+Career

+Éowyn's first single "Take Me Away" ranked at No. 18, and her second single "Hold Me" went to No. 15.
 Nashville's Embassy Music noticed her and awarded her Grand Prize winning songwriter for her song "Break Free".
 She also caught the attention of some of the top producers in the industry, including veterans Kevan Cyka (Lifehouse, R.E.M., Hilary Duff), Dan Needham (Stacie Orrico, Steven Curtis Chapman) and Matt Bronleewe (Plumb, Joy Williams).

-In August 2006 Éowyn's guitarist Matt Hallmark was killed in a car crash driving home from Nashville after a concert tour.
+In August 2006, Éowyn's guitarist Matt Hallmark was killed in a car crash driving home from Nashville after a concert tour.
 Her song "Unfinished Memories" on Silent Screams was written in his memory.

 Due to financial difficulties, in 2008 she was forced to announce her departure from the industry and sell everything that had to do with her musical career.
 In 2011, with what Éowyn describes as "only by God's grace," she is back.

 Silent Screams (2008) and Beautiful Ashes (2011), were produced by Travis Wyrick (P.O.D., Disciple, Pillar) at Lakeside Studios.
 "Cliche" hit No. 17 on the Billboard Christian Rock Airplay chart in October 2012.

-Origin of name

-She says, "My name is actually from the Lord of the Rings books and now movies.
-My dad was a huge fan of Lord of the Rings, and Éowyn is one of the characters.
-People always ask me if it's my real name, but it really is."